Roasted golden beet and lentil salad with strawberries is a delightful vegetarian meal! Super simple, super healthy, and super satisfying!

 Behold......... the STRAWBS!
 They are ruling my world right now you guys.
 I'm putting them in EVERYTHING, even savory concoctions.

 Get used to it friends.
-I’M CRAZY OBSESSED!
+Move over, crispy chickpeas on salad, I'M CRAZY OBSESSED WITH STRAWBS!

 The same thing happened last year.
 It's like I forget about these red little sweet bombs until they start to show up in the Spring.
 Then, I'm just amazed all over again.
 You saw them in spicy salsa a few weeks ago, now you get them with some beets and lentils!